-A lot of people have Chlamydia – as many as 1 in 10 young women test positive for it.
-About 3 million cases of Chlamydia happen every year in the US, but only about half of those are reported and treated.
-In California alone, there were almost 150,000 reported cases of Chlamydia last year.
+A lot of people have chlamydia – as many as 1 in 10 young women test positive for it.
+In 2016, over 1 and a half million cases of chlamydia were reported to the CDC in the US.
+In California alone, there were almost 200,000 reported cases of chlamydia in 2016.

-How do you know you have Chlamydia?
-What are Chlamydia symtoms?
+How do you know you have chlamydia?
+What are chlamydia symptoms?

-Clinicians can do a simple and painless urine test to find out if you have Chlamydia.
-They may also collect a swab sample from the vagina or the cervix or the urethra for males during a physical exam.
+Clinicians can do a simple and painless urine test to find out if you have chlamydia.
+They may also collect a swab sample from the vagina, cervix, urethra or rectum during a physical exam.